EvanWen036/DecodeBCI/docs/README.md

 In terms of regularization parameters, across the 12 combined folds in the same-training scenarios, $\alpha=1$ was chosen nine times and $\alpha=0.01$ was chosen three times.
 This demonstrates that between these two training scenarios there is not significant variability in the chosen regularization parameter.

+The overt data had significantly greater consistency between the folds than the imagined data.
+This is likely due to the imagined data having significantly noise, hindering the model's ability to properly learn the correct signals.

 ### Cross-Train: Overt->Imagined

 The next training scenario was training on the model on the overt dataset before testing on the imagined dataset.
 We performed a six-fold cross validation to first select the optimal $\alpha$ before training an SVM on the entire overt dataset.
 Then,we evaluated the SVM on the imagined dataset.
 The model achieved an overall accuracy of 89.2\%.
 [Figure 11](#fig-ct1) contains the ROC curve for this cross-training scenario.